shanduur/container-object-storage-interface/README.md

 ## Developer Guide

-Before contributing a Pull Request, ensure a [GitHub issue](https://github.com/kubernetes-sigs/container-object-storage-interface/issues) exists corresponding to the change.

 All API definitions and behavior must follow the [`v1alpha2` KEP PR](https://github.com/kubernetes/enhancements/pull/4599).
 Minor deviation from the KEP is acceptable in order to fix bugs.